 In the case of Chardonnay, not every Chardonnay is dry.
 When you have a dry Chardonnay, you’ll find the oaked varieties tend to be fuller-bodied in taste, whereas the unoaked types are generally easier to drink.
 Even people who don’t think they like chardonnay might be surprised if they try a different one.
 It’s a very versatile variety.
 Full of surprises.

 Sauvignon Blanc is a dry white wine.
 Interestingly, just about everything that goes into this variety is green - the fruit, the herbs, the grass, and maybe even a pepper.
-It makes it sound like the healthy option.
-If you’re going to cook with a recipe that requires dry white wine for cooking (when the recipe calls), you should probably go for a Sauvignon Blanc to be on the safe side.
+It makes it sound like a healthy option.
+If you're going to use dry white wine for cooking (when the recipe calls), you should probably go for a Sauvignon Blanc to be on the safe side.
 You can’t go far wrong there.
 Just don’t go for something so cheap it’s undrinkable, even if you are only cooking with wine.

-Muscadet is another popular dry white variety.
-Pinot Blanc and Pinot Grigio are too, and of course Champagne.
+Muscadet is another popular variety.
+Pinot Blanc and Pinot Grigio or Pinot Gris are too, and of course Champagne.
 But be warned.
 The label won’t usually spell out whether a wine is sweet or dry.
 You probably know though, that a dessert wine will always be sweet.
 Any anything with ‘doux’ on the label will similarly be sweet.
 And, if you wondered, contrary to popular rumour, not all Riesling is sweet.
 Much of it is dry.

-So.
-What is dry white wine?
-Whatever else, it’s a white wine worth drinking…
+So, whatever else, dry is a white wine worth drinking…